Eligibility for Developmental Disabilities Services

 How do I apply?

 If you prefer a paper application, you can print in English or en Español, or call our toll-free number (877) 667-6266 to request one be mailed to you.
-Fill out the application completely, print, and sign.
-To submit:
+Fill out the application completely, print, sign, and submit:

-If you need assistance filling out the application please contact your local DHHS office.
+If you need assistance to fill out the application, go to your local DHHS office.

-A DD employee will call you within a few days of receiving your application.
-We will work with you to gather appropriate documents.
+A DD employee will call you within a few days of getting your application.
+We will work to gather appropriate documents.
 Documents may include, but are not limited to:

 Assessments completed by a licensed psychologist: